About Forward Texas: TAMEST Conversations on COVID-19

 COVID-19: Healthcare Architecture and Facility Design

-TAMEST (The Academy of Medicine, Engineering and Science of Texas) invites you to register for our upcoming session on COVID-19: Healthcare Architecture and Facility Design on Wednesday, October 7, 2020, 11:00 a.m.–12:00 p.m.
-Central Time.
-Join Dr. Ray Pentecost, a leading researcher in healthcare architecture at Texas A&M University, for a conversation with other top experts in medical facility design.
-The session will explore ways to improve the design of hospitals, emergency facilities, clinics and other buildings to meet the challenges of COVID-19 and other highly communicable diseases.
+TAMEST (The Academy of Medicine, Engineering and Science of Texas) held a conversation on COVID-19: Healthcare Architecture and Facility Design, on Wednesday, October 7.
+Dr. Ray Pentecost, a leading researcher in healthcare architecture at Texas A&M University, joined top experts in medical facility design to explore ways to improve the design of hospitals, emergency facilities, clinics and other buildings to meet the challenges of COVID-19 and other highly communicable diseases.

 COVID-19: Survival and Recovery